SillyFreak/typst-stack-pointer/docs/manual.typ

   }
 }
 #let ref-line(n) = {
-  show raw: set text(fill: gray, size: 0.9em) raw(lang: "", "("+str(n)+")")
+  show raw: set text(fill: gray.darken(50%), size: 0.9em)
+  raw(lang: "", "("+str(n)+")")
 }

 = Introduction

 _Stack Pointer_ provides tools for visualizing program execution.
-Its main use case is for presentations using frameworks such as #link("https://polylux.dev/book/")[Polylux], but it tries to be as general as possible.
+Its main use case is for presentations using frameworks such as #link("https://touying-typ.github.io/")[Touying] or #link("https://polylux.dev/book/")[Polylux], but it tries to be as general as possible.

 There are two main concepts that underpin Stack Pointer: _effects_ and _steps_.
 An effect is something that changes program state, for example a variable assignment.
 Right now, the effects that are modeled by this library are limited to ones that affect the stack, giving it its name, but more possibilities would be interesting as well.
 A step is an instant during program execution at which the current program state should be visualized.